0

 • Symptoms of cuboid dislocation include pain, tenderness, swelling, and bruising.

 Cuboid fractures, subluxations, and dislocations are all serious injuries that can cause lasting damage to the foot.
-Suppose you think you may have any of these injuries.
-In that case, it is essential to immediately see a doctor or other recognized health care provider.
+Suppose you have any of these injuries.
+In that case, it is essential to see a doctor or other recognized healthcare provider immediately.

 Cuboids' effect on posture